IgniteUI/igniteui-docfx/en/components/grids_templates/cell-editing.md

 Main benefits of the above approach include:

 - Constant edit mode: typing while a cell is selected will immediately enter it in edit mode with the value typed, replacing the existing one
 - Any non-data rows are skipped when navigating with `Enter`/`Shift+Enter`.
-Cycling quickly trough the values has neever been easier
+This allows users to quickly cycle through their values.

 ## CRUD operations